 This night was generally observed, throughout the various Divisions, by patriotic meetings being held with the veterans of the community as the honored guests.
-The result of this of the community as the honored guests. observance was very beneficial to the Order.
+The result of this observance was very beneficial to the Order.
 It gave prominence to the Camps locally and furnished the means of giving proper publicity.
 Activity counts, and the work of the Camps and Divisions must be kept before the public.
 The way to grow in importance is to do things.